 Small business CRMs are designed to be easy to use for a variety of businesses from landscape designers to manufacturers to marketing agencies.
 They provide contact and sales management tools, email automation, and reporting features that help sales teams nurture leads and win more deals.
 We review a lot of CRMs, and here are a few of the most popular choices for small businesses.

-Freshsales is a fully featured CRM that includes easy to use contact management tools along with sales pipelines and reporting features.
+- Freshworks CRM: A fully-featured CRM that includes easy to use contact management tools along with sales pipelines and reporting features.
 It offers a free forever plan for unlimited users and contacts.
-Freshsales is easy to set up and was designed to be intuitive to use, making it great for small businesses.
-The CRM also integrates with Freshdesk, extending your ability to manage customer relationships.

-Salesforce is a comprehensive CRM with both sales and service features designed for small businesses as well as large enterprises.
+- Salesforce: A comprehensive CRM with both sales and service features designed for small businesses as well as large enterprises.
 Salesforce is the most widely used CRM and is highly customizable.
-It also includes a large number of integrations with third-party sales, marketing, and productivity tools.
-The Essentials plan is designed specifically for small businesses and costs $25 per month per user, for up to 10 users.

-HubSpot CRM is a free tool that includes a comprehensive set of contact and deal management features including lead nurturing, lead scoring, email tracking, customizable sales pipelines, and social media integration.
-HubSpot allows you to manage up to 1 million contact records and uses social media and publicly available information to enrich and qualify your leads and customers automatically.
+- HubSpot CRM: A free tool that includes a comprehensive set of contact and deal management features including lead nurturing, lead scoring, email tracking, customizable sales pipelines, and social media integration.

 CMS providers range from open source software that you host on third-party server space to all-in-one design, hosting, blogging, and ecommerce solutions.
 Here are a few of the best CMS for small business used by organizations and individuals to host everything from a simple blog, a multipage small business site, or large publishing platforms.

-Squarespace is a CMS that offers professionally designed templates for small businesses websites.
-It includes drag-and-drop page editors, ecommerce product sales, order management, content authoring and publishing, and analytics reporting.
-Squarespace is flexible, allowing users to customize the overall design with easy-to-use tools, and has a developer mode that allows advanced site customization.
+- Squarespace: A CMS that offers professionally designed templates for small businesses websites.
+It includes drag-and-drop page editors, eCommerce product sales, order management, content authoring and publishing, and analytics reporting.

-Joomla is another open source CMS that currently is used in roughly 3% of all websites.
+- Joomla: Another open-source CMS that currently is used in roughly 3% of all websites.
 One of the benefits of Joomla is the advanced content contributor controls, and the ability to use multiple templates on the same site to provide different style themes for different types of content.
-Like Joomla, WordPress is widely supported on various web hosting services, many of whom offer auto-install features to get you started on its servers.

-Drupal is an open-source CMS that provides the back-end framework for a little more than 2% of websites worldwide.
+- Drupal: Another open-source CMS that provides the back-end framework for a little more than 2% of websites worldwide.
 Drupal is highly customizable and highly scalable and is used by some of the most trafficked websites.
-It includes simple content authoring tools with the ability to implement revision control to see which changes have been made and choose the version to publish.
-Like Joomla, Drupal requires hosting from a third-party service.

-HubSpot was already listed above, but it also offers a robust CMS that is specifically designed for attracting, capturing, and nurturing leads.
+- HubSpot: Though is also listed above as a CRM, HubSpot also offers a robust CMS that is specifically designed for attracting, capturing, and nurturing leads.
 HubSpot allows you to build your entire site on its CMS, or you can integrate it with your existing site, and they will copy your site design to match.
-This is used when you want to use HubSpot to host landing pages, contact forms, and digital assets like downloadable resource guides, and integrate them into the site you already use.

 Benefits of a CRM vs CMS